MicrosoftDocs/EMDocs/EMDocs/Solutions/conditional-access-intune-configmgr-coexist.md

 ---
 # required metadata

-title: Use conditional access in Exchange Online and on-premises with Microsoft Intune and Configuration Manager | Enetrprise Mobility Suite
+title: Use conditional access in Exchange Online and on-premises with Microsoft Intune and Configuration Manager
 description:
 keywords:
 author: craigcaseyMSFT